 BUILT IN BENEFITS

-There are additional incentives for making your home “green” (ie solar power) and savings for overall upgrades that you do to your home.
-Depreciating allowances for rental space and home office space are others that can save you a sizable amount of money every year.
+There are additional incentives for making your home “green” (ie solar power) and savings for upgrades that you complete at your home.
+Depreciating allowances for rental space and home office space are other items that can save you a sizable amount of money every year.

 Contrary to popular belief these aren’t “loopholes”!
 These tax benefits are built into our system to encourage and support the dream of home ownership in America.

 Buying a home is a huge decision.
 For many it is the single largest investment they will make in their life.
 Renting has some perks.
 You have to decide for yourself if you are ready to invest in a home.
 Just know that when you are ready, there is tax code to help make home ownership more affordable.

 WHEN YOU SELL A HOME